raguay/TextBarScripts/README.md

 This script complements the [Alfred ToDo Workflow](https://github.com/raguay/MyAlfred/blob/master/Alfred%203/TodoWorkflow.alfredworkflow) in my [GitHub Alfred repository](https://github.com/raguay/MyAlfred)

 This is a port of the same script for [BitBar](https://getbitbar.com/).

+## Current Files and Editor

+This script displays a list of often edited files and editors that you use.
+These are in the files: ~/.myCurrentFiles (one file per line of files you want to appear in the list), ~/.myeditorchoice (The current editor you have selected to use), and ~/.myeditors (List of editors you use.
+Text name with a pipe symbal and then the path to the editor).

+I use the Alfred Workflow [My Editor Workflow](https://github.com/raguay/MyAlfred/blob/master/Alfred%203/My%20Editor%20Workflow.alfredworkflow) to edit and add things to these files.

+## Dir Listing

+This is an example of using a simple node based web server to give information to the webview in TextBar.
+You can browse your directories and files in the webview.
+It is actually very handy!

+This one requires you have have node.js installed on your system.
+The easiest way for that is by installing it with [Homebrew](http://brew.sh).